Great Synagogue (Sydney)

-The Great Synagogue is an Orthodox Jewish congregation located in a large heritage-listed synagogue at 187a Elizabeth Street in the Sydney central business district in the City of Sydney in New South Wales, Australia.
+The Great Synagogue is an Orthodox Jewish congregation located in a large heritage-listed synagogue at 187a Elizabeth Street in the Sydney central business district in New South Wales, Australia.

 The congregation is the oldest in the Sydney Jewish community, and comprises around 550 families.
 There are services every day of the week with the exception of Sunday.
 The service is Orthodox and traditional, with a professional choir singing on Shabbat and Festival mornings and at some evening services.

 The synagogue provides pastoral care, adult education, a conversion class, activities for children and families and is the location for important Jewish communal services and events.
 Its Chief Minister is traditionally regarded as a primary representative of Judaism to the wider community.

 Situated opposite Hyde Park, the synagogue building extends to Castlereagh Street.
 It was designed by Thomas Rowe and constructed between 1874 and 1878, with the stonework done by Aaron Loveridge and stone carving by Thomas Wran.
 The synagogue was added to the New South Wales State Heritage Register on 10 September 2004.
 The building is also listed on the (now defunct) Register of the National Estate.

 History

-The Great Synagogue was built to unite two Jewish congregations in Sydney which worshiped at the time in synagogues in York Street and Macquarie Street.
+The Great Synagogue was built to unite two Jewish congregations in Sydney which worshipped at the time in synagogues in York Street and Macquarie Street.
 The York Street Synagogue had been designed in the Egyptian Revival style by James Hume and built in 1844.
 The first moves were made in 1864 towards obtaining a suitable site for a newer, larger synagogue.